The Fred Hollows Foundation

-The Fred Hollows Foundation is a non-profit aid organisation based in Sydney, Australia, which was founded in 1992 by eye surgeon Fred Hollows.
-The foundation focuses on treating and preventing blindness and other vision problems.
-It operates in Australia, South East Asia, East Asia, the Middle East, and Africa, and has restored sight for over two and a half million people.
+The Fred Hollows Foundation is a non-profit aid organisation based in Sydney, Australia, which was founded in 1992, by eye surgeon Fred Hollows.
+The foundation focuses on treating and preventing blindness and other vision problems in people and communities.
+It operates in Australia, South East Asia, East Asia, the Middle East, and Africa.

 History

-In 1976, Fred Hollows and teams of health workers set out on the National Trachoma and Eye Health Program with the aim to eliminate trachoma and other eye conditions on rural and remote communities, and for the first time record the status of eye health in rural Australia.
+In 1976, Fred Hollows and teams of health workers set out on the National Trachoma and Eye Health Program with the aim to eliminate trachoma and other eye conditions in rural and remote communities, and also to record the status of eye health in rural Australia.
 As a result of this program, the number of Indigenous Australians suffering from blindness was halved.
-Much of the program's success was due to community engagement and involvement in its implementation.
-Through this program Fred Hollows developed a passion for improving eye health in Australia and internationally.

-The Fred Hollows Foundation was founded on 3 September 1992, by Fred Hollows shortly before he died.
-Hollows was an ophthalmologist, a skilled surgeon and a social justice activist.
-Hollows was committed to improving the health of Indigenous Australians and to reducing the cost of eye health care and treatment in developing countries.
-He had already started project work in Eritrea, Nepal, Vietnam and Indigenous Australia.
-His work in Vietnam was only in the early stages when he died, but he restored the sight of thousands of people in Australia and internationally.
-Following Fred's passing, his widow, Gabi Hollows, followed through on the commitment that she had made to her late husband and ensured that his work in Vietnam (and other countries) continued through the foundation.
+The Fred Hollows Foundation was founded on 3 September 1992 by Fred Hollows, shortly before he died.
+Hollows was an ophthalmologist and a social justice activist.
+Following Fred's passing, his widow, Gabi Hollows, ensured that his work in Vietnam and many other countries continued through the foundation.

-Goals

-The main goal of the foundation is to put an end to avoidable blindness.
-The foundation believes in integrity, empowerment, collaboration, and action in order to achieve a world in which no person is needlessly blind.
-In addition, the foundation strives to accomplish the following objectives: